Frequently asked questions

 3.A foam-filled core that ensures buoyancy even if the plastic shell is damaged

-Leading research in the field states that 97% of all fatal drownings occur during rescue attempts without the use of buoyancy aids.
-This recognizes buoyancy aids as a critical element in increasing the safety of both the rescuer and the victim.
+Leading research in the field states that 97% of all fatal drownings occur during rescue attempts without the use of floatation devices.
+This recognizes floatation devices as a critical element in increasing the safety of both rescuer and person in distress.

-Therefore, it is of utmost importance that civilian rescuers take a buoyancy aid with them.
-Where other buoyancy aids may provide buoyancy for 1-2 people, we have designed LifeBoard with buoyancy for up to six people.
-That's why we believe LifeBoard is the best choice for a high buoyancy rescue device for civilian lifesaving.
+Therefore, it is of utmost importance that civilian rescuers take a floatation device with them.
+Where other floatation devices may provide buoyancy for 1-2 people, we have designed LifeBoard with buoyancy for up to six people.
+That's why we believe LifeBoard is the best choice as rescue equipment for civilians.

 PRO LifeBoard

-PRO LifeBoard is developed in collaboration with the fire department in Roskilde.
-The basic principles behind the PRO LifeBoard are the same as behind the regular LifeBoard, but the rescue equipment is tailored for the professional lifeguard.
+PRO LifeBoard is developed in collaboration with Roskilde Fire Department.
+The basic principles are the same as behind the regular LifeBoard, but the rescue equipment is adjusted for the professional lifeguard.

 What is PRO LifeBoard?